design-automation/mobius-sim-funcs/documentation/visualize.md

 See `calc.BBox` for creating the bounding box.
+To create polygons of the bounding box instead, see `poly2d.BBoxPolygon`.

 The bounding box is an imaginary box that completely contains all the geometry.